 Mistake #1: US passport holders receiving income from countries with no tax treaties are safe from US tax.

 “Oh hell no!”

 If no provisions cover a particular kind of income by said treaty, or if your country does not have a US tax treaty, US tax rates apply, following the US tax Guide for Aliens.
 Having a US passport rewards you with obligations to file FBAR (Foreign Bank and Financial Accounts) and pay tax on foreign income no matter where you live.

 Mistake # 2: US tax treaties assist you in avoiding double jurisdiction taxes entirely.

 Subject to the tax treaty, for US persons, income taxes paid or accrued to the US on foreign income may be credited against the foreign income tax in order to avoid double taxation.

 Recapping treaties provide guidelines which mainly reduce tax rates.
 Treaties with the US allow US persons with receivable foreign income to be entitled to certain credits, deductions, exemptions, and reductions in against foreign income tax.
 All US persons are taxed on worldwide income regardless of tax treaties.
 So long as you have a US passport, you pay US taxes.

 Double taxation clauses prevent full tax events from occurring in multiple jurisdictions.
-While US is always pushing full tax on foreign income, the income sourced in the foreign country may be discounted with foreign tax credits or foreign tax exclusion.
-The following briefly describe these exception to worldwide rule:
+While the US is always pushing full tax on foreign income, the income sourced in the foreign country may be discounted with foreign tax credits or foreign tax exclusion.
+The following briefly describes these exceptions to the worldwide rule: